radiantone/emergefs/README.md

 *Serverless, object-oriented, computational file system for python*

-> emerge combines the notion of an object persistent store and service API mesh into one design as a distributed filesystem.
+> emerge combines the notion of an object persistent store and service API mesh into one design as a distributed filesystem with computational features.

 Whereas with current REST/API type architectural patterns, you would do the following: